Nexfinity/CakeyBot-Wiki-OLD/changelist-2020.md

 #### Fixed

 * Misc. bug fixes and QOL changes
-* Fixed an issue where the website would not load "Invite Bot" pages if the bot wasn't in the selected guild
+* Fixed an issue where the website would not load "Invite Bot" pages if the bot wasn't in the selected server

 #### Added